|

 Meanwhile

-north of the border, our kilted cousins are exploiting a loophole in the lawwhich will enable
+north of the border, our kilted cousins are exploiting a loophole in the lawwhich will enable them

-quite permissible for native Eskimos to clout seals over the heads.
-And then
+native Eskimos to clout seals over the heads.
+And then flog the carcasses to

-flog the carcasses to the sporran industry.
-I can’t help but wonder how many
+the sporran industry.
+I can’t help but wonder how many people actually do

-people actually do wear the kilt in this day and age.
+wear the kilt in this day and age.

 Tartan knickers are still de